-To ensure that instruction provided to ELLs is equal in amount, sequence and scope, the school principal and guidance department staff or designee, take appropriate steps in the placement of ELLs.
+To ensure instruction provided to ELLs is equal in amount, sequence and scope, the school principal and guidance department staff or designee take appropriate steps in the placement of ELLs.
 Programmatic assessment and academic placement reviews are documented on the ELL folder at time of entry and prior to placement into the ESOL program.
-District staff is available to assist schools in ensuring that ELLs are appropriately assigned to grade and class level, with special attention to the placement of ELLs in honors, college preparatory, and advanced placement courses.
-Information addressing instruction of ELLs is also provided through face to face and web-based ESOL Contact meetings and trainings.
+District staff is available to assist schools in ensuring ELLs are appropriately assigned to grade and class level, with special attention to the placement of ELLs in Gifted, Honors, College Preparatory, and Advanced Placement courses.
+Information addressing instruction of ELLs is provided through face to face and web based ESOL Contact meetings and trainings.
 School administrators conduct ongoing classroom visitations and walk-throughs.
+District staff also conducts regular monitoring visits and provides modeling and curriculum development support.